coderefinery/presentations/2024-neic-competence-building.md

 - Collect feedback during and after events

 - All our material and output is open source

-- Ambition: Preserve all our output with DOIs

 - Scale with "bring your own classroom"
 ]